Home » Symptoms » Cat Symptoms A-Z » Deposition of Brown Pigment in the Cornea of the Eye

 Basics and possible causes

 The cornea is the clear, outer layer of the eye that protects the eye and allows light to enter.
-Pigmentation of the cornea occurs when melanin, the brown pigment, is deposited in the cornea.
-Normally, the cornea is transparent so that light can pass through unhindered.
-With pigmentation, the light is partially blocked, which can impair vision.
+Corneal pigmentation occurs when melaninMelanin is a pigment found in the skin, hair, and eyes of animals (including humans).
+It determines color and provides protection from UV radiation.
+Conditions affecting melanin production can lead to changes in coloration., the brown pigment, is deposited in the cornea.
+Normally, the cornea is transparent, allowing light to pass through unobstructed.
+With pigmentation, light is partially blocked, which can impair vision.

-Breed predispositions, as seen in brachycephalic breeds (breeds with short noses), can also play a role.
+Breed predispositions, such as those found in brachycephalic breeds (breeds with short noses), can also play a role.
 These cats often have protruding eyes that are more susceptible to environmental influences.
-Genetic factors can also play a role, with certain breeds showing a higher tendency to pigmentation.
+Genetic factors can also play a role, with certain breeds showing a higher tendency toward pigmentation.

 Typical accompanying symptoms